What is the Maybrook Fire Department about?

 - Become part of an extended family (brotherhood)

-- All firefighting, rescue and emergency medical training is provided.
+- All firefighting, rescue, and emergency medical training are provided.

 - Length of Service Award Program (LOSAP) [Retirement].

 - Scholarships for college students through county, state and federal organizations.